pytorch/android-demo-app/StreamingASR/README.md

 ### 2. Test and Prepare the Model

-To install PyTorch 1.10.1, torchaudio 0.10.1, and other required Python packages (numpy and pyaudio), do something like this:
+To install PyTorch 1.11, torchaudio 0.11, and other required Python packages (numpy and pyaudio), do something like this:

 ```
-conda create -n pt1.10.1 python=3.8.5
+conda create -n pt1.11 python=3.8.5
-conda activate pt1.10.1
+conda activate pt1.11
 pip install torch torchaudio numpy pyaudio
 ```

-Now download the streaming ASR model file [scripted_wrapper_tuple_no_transform.pt](https://drive.google.com/file/d/1_49DwHS_a3p3THGdHZj3TXmjNJj60AhP/view?usp=sharing) (the script used to create the model will be published soon) to the `android-demo-app/StreamingASR` directory.
+Now download the streaming ASR model file [scripted_wrapper_tuple_no_transform.pt](https://drive.google.com/file/d/1_49DwHS_a3p3THGdHZj3TXmjNJj60AhP/view?usp=sharing) to the `android-demo-app/StreamingASR` directory.

 To test the model, run `python run_sasr.py`.
 After you see:
 ```